Accredited, Online ACLS Training in Kentucky

 EMS workers: Our courses count in KY as acceptable CME

 Section 2.
-Certification Requirements. (i) Present written evidence of completion of current training in CPR that:
+Certification requirements. (i) Present written evidence of completion of current training in CPR that:

 1. Shall be taught by an individual who holds instructor certification at an appropriate level from: